-The Early Childhood Coalition is a team of business people, service providers and community members interested in advocating for early childhood care and education across York County.
+The York County Early Childhood Coalition is a team of business people, service providers and community members interested in advocating for high-quality early childhood care and education across York County.
 The group is hosted at United Way of York County and had its beginnings as a team created in November 2007 to attend the Governor’s Economic Summit on Early Childhood Care and Education.
 In addition to the promotion of Born Learning, the group has also launched a Speakers Bureau, and hosts a yearly York County Community Conversation on Early Childhood.

 Volunteer Reader Project

 Interested in becoming a Volunteer Reader?
 Join the project and share your love of reading while boosting early literacy.

 For more info, click HERE